-The Shareholders' Meeting was attended by 5 directors for the Board of Directors and by all the members in office for the Board of Statutory Auditors.
-At the Shareholders' Meeting, also through the information made available prior to the meeting, the Board of Directors reported on the activities carried out and planned, and endeavoured to ensure that the shareholders were provided with sufficient information on the respective items on the agenda, also in compliance with legal and regulatory disclosure obligations, so that they could make the decisions entrusted to them with full knowledge of the facts.
+The Shareholders' Meeting of April 30, 2024 was attended by 5 directors for the Board of Directors and by all the members in office for the Board of Statutory Auditors.
+The Shareholders' Meeting of September 12, 2024 was attended by 5 directors for the Board of Directors and by all the members in office for the Board of Statutory Auditors.
+At both Shareholders' Meeting, also through the information made available prior to the meeting, the Board of Directors reported on the activities carried out and planned, and endeavoured to ensure that the shareholders were provided with sufficient information on the respective items on the agenda, also in compliance with legal and regulatory disclosure obligations, so that they could make the decisions entrusted to them with full knowledge of the facts.